- Parking Services

-3. Faculty, staff, and students planning conferences or meetings on campus should arrange parking with the Campus Scheduling and Special Events Office (ext.
+3. Faculty, staff, and students planning conferences or meetings on campus should arrange parking with the Scheduling, Events & Conferences Services office (ext.
 5500) and the Parking & Transportation Office (ext.
 5978) four weeks prior to the scheduled event.
 Parking will be by permit only.

-4. Prospective students, visitors, and guests may park in the College Circle or by special permit in B Lot, Monday through Friday from 7:00AM to midnight.
+4. Prospective students, visitors, and guests may park in the College Circle or, by special permit, in Z or ZZ Lots, Monday through Friday from 7:00AM to midnight.
 Permits may be obtained from the Admissions Office or from the Parking & Transportation Office.

-5. Overnight visitors during the week are required to obtain a temporary parking permit and park in T or U Lots.
+5. Overnight visitors during the week are required to obtain a temporary parking permit and park in H or U Lots.

-6. Visitors to the campus may park without a permit in:
+6. Visitors to the campus may park without a permit:

 Visitors and guests to the campus who are unable to comply with the above regulations should obtain temporary parking permits from the Parking & Transportation Office or the University Police Department in Schrader Hall Room 19.